 What is the difference between webcasting and streaming?

-The terms are used interchangeably although there is a small difference:
+The terms are used interchangeably but there is a small difference:

 Webcasting incorporates interactive features wrapped around the streaming media content that takes the raw media and turns it into a corporate presentation.